k9w/instructions/git-howto.md

 Then delete the old branch:

 ```
-$ git push origin --delete bad-branch-name
+$ git push origin --delete <bad-branch-name>
 ```

 However, I'm not sure if I'll need the main branch later.
 I'm leaving it for now, even if it falls out of date.

-Here's how to update the remote on fedora laptop from 9.k9w.org to r.k9w.org.
+Here's how to update the remote on fedora-laptop from 9.k9w.org to r.k9w.org.

 ```
-git remote set-url origin r.k9w.org:~/git-repos/dotfiles.git
+$ git remote set-url origin r.k9w.org:~/git-repos/dotfiles.git
 ```